 Remember, if MAC approvals your proposal, your project will become a Blink project and it needs to be identified as such.
 Your project and all promotional materials will need to display our logo and/or credit language.
+You are not getting a grant for your project.
+You are selling MAC a temporary public art project for our art collection.
 For whatever dates we agree upon (you propose them), the project is a Blink temporary public art project of the City of Madison.
 We will share images of the work and include the project in our Blink archive (giving credit to the artist).